-Refugee Women's Association (RWA) is a registered charity and London wide organisation that provides services to women who are refugees, asylum seekers and migrants in London.
+Refugee Women's Association (RWA) is a registered charity and London wide organisation that provides specific advice and services to women who are refugees, asylum seekers and migrants in London.

 We provide advice to individual women or group sessions at refugee agencies, colleges and community organisations.

 We provide advice, guidance and counselling in confidence to refugee women at our offices and through outreach and partnerships projects like Hackney Advice Service.

 - Rights and Entitlements